jens-koster/the-free-data-stack/s3-minio/README.md

 # minio S3 service
-A common object store for tfds.
+A common object store for freeds.
 docs: https://min.io/docs/minio/container/index.html

 Normally you'd be on cloud but that's not "free".
 So we spin up our own S3 object store.